-To conclude this section we present results on two evaluations using aspects with explicit distribution for refactoring and extension of the standard replication strategy of JBoss.
+In this section we present results on a qualitative and quantitative evaluation of our approach.
+First, we show how aspects with explicit distribution can be used for refactoring and extension of the standard replication strategy of JBoss.
+Second, we present initial performance evaluations of our approach.